FoolCode/Theme/README.md

 #### View

 The View returned by the Builder is usually a custom object extending \Foolz\Theme\View.

+There's also a bunch of shortcuts to go to the above levels available (getBuilder, getBuilderParamManager, getTheme, getAssetManager)

 __It's compulsory to override the `toString()` method (not the `__toString()` magic method!) in order to output the HTML.
 This function should output HTML or return a string.__